 CEOS response:

 Numerous CEOS members are actively engaged in the development and improvement of LST estimation methods and products.
 At high spatial resolution, NASA and USGS are supporting studies to exploit Landsat thermal data to produce calibrated LST for improved ET estimation.
 NASA is considering deployment of a Landsat-like thermal sensor (2019) to ensure continuity of such measurements.
+CNES in a cooperative framework (NASA/JPL, ISRO) is currently defining a high spatial resolution/high revisit mission (60m, 3 days) in the TIR dedicated to agricultural and natural ecosystems water stress, and to coastal and inland waters monitoring.

 At moderate to low spatial, but higher temporal resolution, EUMETSAT provides LST information from Meteosat and Metop in near real time and NOAA operationally distributes real-time LST products from S-NPP VIIRS and GOES.
 Both organizations plan continued production of LST (e.g., from J-1, J-2, GOES-R and additional Metop missions).
 And the status of JAXA GCOM-C with SGLI is “Approved” with plans to launch in 2016 or thereafter.
 ESA is developing advanced global LST algorithms that will provide 1km measurements with a daily geographical repeat rate when Sentinel-3a and b are in orbit in 2017/2018.

 CEOS notes that research into new techniques for LST measurement, fusion of in situ and multi-resolution satellite data and remote sensed ET estimation itself is needed before this recommendation can be fully realized.
 For example, greater leveraging of data from polar and geostationary data may yield higher spatial and temporal resolution products.
 LST data assimilation in process based models may suggest different approaches to measuring LST are needed to track ET.
 Furthermore, a greater focus on quality control, especially cloud screening, is required for geostationary LST observations.